When rosters live in spreadsheets or disconnected tools, small mistakes turn into overtime blowups, missed shifts, and payroll disputes.

 Built-in break tracking, overtime warnings, and certification checks reduce compliance risk.
 Managers can catch potential violations before they become legal or payroll problems.
 Employees benefit from clearer break policies and consistent scheduling practices.

-How Much Does a Rostering App Cost?
+How Much Does Rostering Software Cost?

 Most rostering and time tracking platforms charge per user, per month.
-Prices typically start between $1.70 and $5 per employee, depending on features.
+Prices typically start between $2 and $5 per employee, depending on features.
 Some providers use a per-location model instead, like 7shifts, which charges $39.99 per location per month.
 Pricing generally scales based on your team size and feature needs.

 Connecteam stands out for its Small Business Plan, which is completely free for up to 10 users.
-Connecteam’s paid plans start at just $29 per month for up to 30 users.
+Paid plans start at just $29 per month for up to 30 users.
 Higher-tier plans start at $49/month for Advanced and $99/month for Expert, both of which also cover up to 30 users.

-The Bottom Line on Online Rostering Software Solutions
+The Bottom Line on Employee Roster Apps

 Employee roster apps are designed for businesses that manage shift-based teams and need tighter control over scheduling, coverage, and labor costs.